gvwilson/thirdbit/src/fiction/bear/index.md

 pang of guilt.
 "I think that's why we couldn't get away from the tornado like they did."

-The prince handed his horse's reins to Jinpa.
+The prince handed his horse's reins to Rinpa.
 "Put the lady and her young men on Bucketbreath here," he ordered.
 "See them safely back to Apple Bridge, and tell the staff that they're to be put up in the garrison guest house if they can't find something more suitable.
 I